jchris/eleventy-netlify-boilerplate/pages/team.md

 ### Mikeal Rogers

-Mikeal Rogers is an seasoned developer, community builder, and open-source developer with a deep understanding of web technology.
+Mikeal Rogers is a seasoned developer, community builder, and open-source developer with a deep understanding of web technology.
 With his expertise in JavaScript, databases, and web technology, Mikeal brings a wealth of knowledge and experience to Fireproof.
 He is the creator of NodeConf, a leading conference for Node.js developers, and the author of many widely used JavaScript libraries.
 His recent research includes hash-consistent b-trees and IPLD transaction formats.

 ### Nuno Job